cm2435/cm2435.github.io/_posts/2024-03-23-interetability-primer.md

 Despite promising initial results in the development of reliable agents that can reason effectively and safely, there has been notable recent work calling into question the true reasoning capacity of transformer-based LLMs [[15](https://doi.org/10.1145/3442188.3445922)].
 By modelling compositional reasoning tasks as Directed Acyclic Graphs of logical reasoning steps, it has been shown [[16](https://arxiv.org/abs/2305.18654)] that transformers learn to emulate reasoning skills by performing linear subgraph matching with previously seen training DAGs rather than developing systematic problem-solving skills.
 Similarly, by defining reasoning tasks as formal grammars [[17](https://arxiv.org/abs/2207.02098)], prior work has concluded transformers, recursive neural networks (RNNs) and other common architectures unable to generalise on a range of context-free and context-sensitive tasks.

 ## II.
-MODEL INTERPRETABILITY AND BEHAVIOURAL INTERVENTIONS
+Model interpretability and behavioural interventions

 To better understand how these models store world knowledge and reason about tasks, there has been significant and diverse research to shed light on how LLMs represent information.
 It has been hypothesised [[18](https://arxiv.org/abs/2209.10652)] that there is a linear structure of the representations of many human interpretable topics in language models.
 This is well supported by previous works finding emergent structure in learned representations across a range of tasks and architectures. [[19](https://arxiv.org/abs/2023)], [[20](https://aclanthology.org/N13-1090)], [[21](https://arxiv.org/abs/2106.12423)].